SubrataChattopadhyay/WatsonX-LLM-API-Connect/README.md

-# Final Watson API Connect
+# Python Code to Connect WatsonX.ai API and directly use Watsonx Foundation Model (LLM)

 A lightweight, single-file Python application for connecting to IBM WatsonX and chatting with the Granite LLM via REST API.